dscheerens/angular-conditional-validation/README.md

 Usage
 -----

-To use the Angular conditional validation module in your application either include the script using a `<script>` tag or require/load it via a script loader.
+To use the Angular conditional validation module in your application either include the script (`angular-conditional-validation(.min).js`) using a `<script>` tag or require/load it via a script loader.
-Furthermore add `angularConditionalValidation` the Angular dependencies of your application.
+Furthermore add `angularConditionalValidation` to the Angular dependencies of your application.

 Now you should be able to use the `enableValidation` directive in your templates.